Illinois Towns that Allow Backyard Chickens | Illinois Chickens Law

 Waste Management

-Municipalities often have specific rules/regulations regarding the disposal of chicken waste like composting it or ensuring it is properly bagged and disposed of in the trash.
+Municipalities often have specific rules/regulations regarding the disposal of chicken waste, such as composting it or ensuring it is properly bagged and disposed of in the trash.

 Illinois Towns that Allow Backyard Chickens